 The Okanagan Valley is located in south-central British Columbia Canada.
-The valley is best known in B.C., Canada for its golf courses, sandy beaches, lake sports, farmer's markets, ski resorts and wineries.
-In fact the valley is the oldest wine producing region in BC, Canada!
+The valley is a well known British Columbia, Canada destination for wineries, fruit orchards, sandy beaches, ski resorts and golf courses.
+In fact the Okanagan Valley is the oldest wine producing region in BC, Canada!
 Highway #97 is the main transportation highway connecting the communities in the Okanagan Valley.

 The Okanagan Valley follows along the shores of a long chain of lakes providing endless scenery and adventures.
-Okanagan Lake, Osoyoos Lake and Skaha Lake being the most popular.
-The other main lakes in the region include Vaseux, Wood, Kalamalka and Swan Lakes are just a few of the many smaller complimentary lakes.
+Okanagan Lake, Osoyoos Lake and Skaha Lake being the anchor lakes in the Okanagan Valley.
+Vaseux, Wood, Kalamalka and Swan Lakes are just a few of the many smaller complimentary lakes.